pololu/libpololu-avr/README.txt

 You are now ready to use the Pololu AVR library.

-== Manually installing special files for Atmel Studio 6 ==
+== Manually installing special files for Atmel Studio 7 ==

-If you are using Atmel Studio 6 in Windows, then you might want to install our Atmel Studio 6 templates so you can easily make new projects for Pololu boards, and you might want to install the STK500 XML files needed to program these boards from Atmel Studio 6.
+If you are using Atmel Studio 7 in Windows, then you might want to install our Atmel Studio 7 templates so you can easily make new projects for Pololu boards.
 These files are normally installed by the Pololu AVR Library Installer for Windows, but you can do it manually if you need to.

 You will need to have a binary distribution instead of a copy of the source repository.